The best hotels in Darwin

 Parap Village Markets run every Saturday morning on Parap Road and are the locals' pick: smaller, less touristy, better food.
 You can get there from any City Centre hotel in a 5-minute cab.
 Nightcliff Markets run Sunday mornings on The Esplanade in Nightcliff, about 8 kilometres north of the CBD.
 If you're renting a car anyway, it's worth the trip.
 None of these markets operate during the Wet Season.

-Darwin's best neighborhoods
+Darwin's best hotel regions

 The Waterfront Precinct is where we'd put our money first.
 It's walkable, safe at night, and connects you to the Esplanade in under 10 minutes on foot.
 City Centre is a solid backup if you're watching the budget.